ShmulTomer/automata/README.md

 ## Contributors ✨

+If you want to contribute to this tool, create a pull request (direct pushes to main are blocked).

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->